MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/changes/what-has-changed-from-configuration-manager-2012.md

     - Windows 10 devices managed with the Configuration Manager client

-    - ma OS X devices managed with the Configuration Manager client
+    - mac OS X devices managed with the Configuration Manager client

     - Windows desktop and server computers managed with the Configuration Manager client